-The financial sector in China has also seen a great acceptance of blockchain technology.
+The financial sector in China has also seen great acceptance of blockchain technology.
 Banks like the People’s Bank of China (PBoC) and Beijing Minsheng Bank have looked to utilize the technology.
-The PBoC is looking to make a national cryptocurrency some time soon and Minsheng Bank has a blockchain electronic deposit certificate platform.
+The PBoC is looking to make a national cryptocurrency sometime soon (although not necessarily blockchain-based) and Minsheng Bank has a blockchain electronic deposit certificate platform.
 Shenzhen financial technology company is helping innovate with the technology in the financial sector.

 The example and use cases in China are endless, from insurance to rice and food tracking, the country is really taking to the technology.
 However, previously it was mainly a provincial activity, but things began to change in October of this year when the China’s leader, Xi Jingping, made comments about the technology.